wp-plugins/contact-form-7-simple-hidden-field/readme.txt

 add_filter('wpcf7_dynamic_hidden_example1',
              'cf7_dynamic_hidden_do_example1', 10, 2);`

-2) Enter the filter name and any arguments into the Filter field when adding a Dynamic Hidden Field.
+2) Enter the filter name and any arguments into the Filter Field when adding a Dynamic Hidden Field.
 For example, if we need to supply a post_id so that the filter can get the post title filter value entered would look something like this: